Free Web space and hosting from 1hwy.com

 Some dinosaurs probably died due to post-flood climatic changes.
 Before the flood, the earth had a warm climate across its entire surface.
 A water vapor canopy (Genesis 1:6-7) would have produced a global greenhouse effect.
 Following the flood, after the condensing of the canopy which fell as rain, the earth experienced severe seasonal changes for the first time (Genesis 7:20-21).

 The dinosaurs had neither fur, blubber, nor feathers for insulation against the cold, nor were they able to hibernate as reptiles and amphibians.
-Most of the dinosaurs that got off the ark (see picture below) at Mount Ararat (Genesis 6:19; 8:4,19) were unable to migrate to warmer latitudes before the first cold winter arrived and perished in the frigid weather.
+Most of the dinosaurs that got off the ark in the mountians of Ararat (Genesis 6:19; 8:4,19) were unable to migrate to warmer latitudes before the first cold winter arrived and perished in the frigid weather.
 A few of the dinosaurs, such as the behemoth, were able to migrate far enough south to survive the winter (Job 40:15-24).

 Some dinosaurs may have been hunted to extinction by men like Nimrod (Genesis 10:9).
 Both ancient Babylonian writings and Jewish tradition state that Nimrod became a famous hunter of great beasts.